What is United States's pathway to limit global warming to 1.5°C?

 Further investment in renewables is needed to rapidly phase out fossil fuels from power system

-1.5°C-aligned pathways show coal phased out of the power sector by 2030 and fossil gas by 2035.
+1.5°C aligned pathways show coal phased out of the power sector by 2030 and fossil gas by 2035.
 This would require a substantial increase in renewable capacity, particularly as end-use sectors electrify.
-The Net-Zero Commitments pathway, which achieves President Biden’s announced goal of a carbon-free power sector by 2035, would require investments in renewable capacity to peak between 2026–2030 at an annual average of USD 171 billion.
-By comparison, USD 94 billion was invested in renewable capacity in 2023.
+The Net-Zero Commitments pathway would require investments in renewable capacity to peak between 2026–2030 at an annual average of USD 157 bn.
+By comparison, USD 82 bn was invested in renewable capacity in 2024.

 Electrification and reduced demand key to decarbonising transport

 The transport sector is the largest source of emissions in the US, with the transport fuel mix currently dominated by oil.
-Across analysed 1.5-aligned pathways, energy demand in the transport sector declines by 49–60% below 2021 levels by 2050 and electricity accounts for 33–60% of the energy mix.
-This indicates electrification paired with a modal shift away from road in both passenger and freight transport to rail and other sustainable modes of transport is key to driving down transport emissions.
+Across analysed 1.5°C aligned pathways, energy demand in the transport sector declines by 50-61% below 2022 levels by 2050 and electricity accounts for 33–60% of the energy mix.
+This would require extensive electrification paired with a modal shift away from road to rail in both passenger and freight transport, as well as other sustainable transport modes.